PhilipYip1988/python-tutorials/010_modules/readme.md

 ![img_005](./images/img_005.png)

-### from Script File import object
+## from Script File import object

-Alternatively an individual object can be directly imported from the script.
+Alternatively an individual object can be directly imported from the script file.
 Inputting:

 ```
 from script0 import